dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 }
 ```

 Does that look familiar?
 Yea, that’s JSON again.
-So we got our quote from one call, now you can simply set a timer to make the call multiple times to generate random quote at intervals.

-The above is just one of a thousand reasons you should start using API.
-I will highlight some below:

-* Security — API makes this possible because you get to abstract your project complexity and Database structure hiding some vulnerabilities you might have…
-* Partner Connectivity — Imagine you own a huge company that sells airtime to retailers via the internet, you need something to connect you to the numerous customers, that’s API.
+We've used a simple external API to get the data we needed with relative ease.

 There’s a lot more we can do with API, but that’s all we will cover for now.
+Next, let's build a full application that uses various APIs to get a feel for how to work with them.

 ---

 # Quotes Web App
 ## To Do:
-* Building Quotes WebApp with ExpressJS
+* Build a Quotes Application
-* Quick intro to Auth0
+* Introduce Auth0
-* Using Auth0 for User Authentication
+* Use Auth0 for User Authentication in our application

-## Building Qoutes Web App with ExpressJS
+## Building a Quotes Application with ExpressJS
-(This session assumes you know basic nodejs & express framework, if not take time out to read up here)
+(This session assumes you know basic nodejs & express framework, if not take time out to read up [here](https://goo.gl/vCjXwJ))

 Create an ExpressJS (a framework built on top of Node) project using express-generator.
 Run the commands below to setup express and create a new project.